maobedkova/maobedkova.github.io/README.md

 * Spanish (A1)

 ### Other Interests
-Neuroscience - Language theory - Travelling - Sketching - Roller skating - Yoga - Tennis - Writing - Language learning
+Language theory - Travelling - Neuroscience - Drawing - Roller and Ice Skating - Yoga - Tennis and Badminton - Writing